 National Indigenous Peoples Day

-This year, we are recognizing National Indigenous Peoples Day by highlighting Indigenous artists at the 2022 Festival this summer.
-We are honoured to have the support from the Indigenous Advisory Circle and Knowledge Keeper Sherry Copenace for the Winnipeg Folk Festival who guide and direct us in our continued Indigenous education.
+We recognize National Indigenous Peoples Day by highlighting Indigenous artists and artisans attending the upcoming 2023 Festival.
+We are honoured to have the support from the Indigenous Advisory Circle and Grandmother Chickadee Richard (Benais Quimiwin Ikwe) Thunder Rain Woman for the Winnipeg Folk Festival who guide and direct us in our continued Indigenous education.
 We strive to support and showcase Indigenous artists throughout the year and at the Festival.